KingParadox/KingParadox/README.md

 <h2>📫 How to reach me? </h2>

->If you are interested in any <strong>business</strong> relations with me, please use this e-mail: robertwesoly@headfurygames.pl
+>Any <strong>business</strong> related things, please use this e-mail: robertwesoly@headfurygames.pl

 <!---